District voters will have final say on May 15

 The security director would train district staff and work with law enforcement and Altaris.
 The director would report to Landahl.

 Beacon voters on May 15 will also decide on candidates for three of the school board’s nine seats — those currently held by Kenya Gadsden, Georgia Patchen and Bill Zopf.
 The deadline for nominating petitions is April 25.
 The district said none had been received as of April 11.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.